sleepymalc/pbb.wtf/content/posts/Me/index.md

 #### Limit
 After this semester, I understand one thing, which I probably should learn earlier: I don't have super-power.

 I know this is ridiculous since what I just said sounds so arrogant, but before this semester, I really think I **know how to handle pressure and perform well at the same time** academically, and I seem nowhere near the limit.
 But I saw my limit this semester, and I also understood how easy that limit can be passed and everything just went off.
 But it is what it is, I can't change my grade and I need to apply Ph.D. with my current grade.

-I'm so anxious about my grade since my situation is special: I transferred (kind of) to Umich, and there's one year for me to get my transcript to apply for grad-school.
-On one hand, it's easy to get a perfect 4.0/4.0 in this case, but on the other hand, if one screwed up in just one course, the GPA just go down significantly.
+"*Why will two courses effect my grade that much?*", one may asks.
+Good question, and here is the answer.
+My situation is special: I transferred (kind of) to Umich, and there's one year for me to get my transcript (only grades I got in Umich counts on my final transcript) to apply for grad-school.
+On one hand, it's easy to get a perfect 4.0/4.0 compare to nomal situation, but on the other hand, if one screwed up in just one course, the GPA just go down significantly.
 In my case, I screwed up in two courses, so...🤮

+I'm worried to a point that I get insomnia.

 #### Self Redemption
 Though everyone is saying that "*GPA is not important for applying Ph.D., the only thing which matter are recommendation letters, trust me!*", but they all got an 4.0/4.0 (or 3.9x).
 Though I know this may be the case, but I just can't help but thinking about all bad things that can happen due to that bad grade.